Last Updated: April 14, 2020; Last Reviewed: April 14, 2020

 Fixed-Dose Combination Tablets:

-When using fixed-dose combination (FDC) tablets, refer to other sections of the Drug Appendix for special instructions, drug interaction information, and additional information about the individual components of the FDC.
+When using fixed-dose combination (FDC) tablets, refer to other sections of the Drug Appendix for information about the individual components of the FDC.
 See also Appendix A, Table 2.
 Antiretroviral Fixed-Dose Combination Tablets: Minimum Body Weights and Considerations for Use in Children and Adolescents.

 - [Dovato] Dolutegravir 50 mg/lamivudine 300 mg

 - [Triumeq] Abacavir 600 mg/dolutegravir 50 mg/lamivudine 300 mg

 ||Selected Adverse Events

 - Dolutegravir (DTG) is not approved for use in neonates or infants.

 Child and Adolescent (Weighing ≥20 kg to <40 kg) Dose:

 - No dosing recommendations can be made for children weighing <20 kg.